jbms/sphinx-immaterial/docs/content_tabs.rst

                 To cross-reference this tab set from a different page, use :ref:`tab set description <ref_this_tab_set>`

-                Clearly this also works on the same page.
+                Clearly, this also works on the same page.

             .. md-tab-item:: Custom CSS